 Go to Costco or a good butcher.
 You want a whole packer brisket — that means both the flat and the point still attached.
 Don’t buy a pre-trimmed brisket.
 They’ve already removed too much fat and you’ll pay for that later with dry meat.

-Look at the flat — the leaner, thinner end.
+Look at the flat — the leaner thinner end.
 You want to see white streaks of fat running through the muscle.
 That’s marbling and it’s everything.
-No marbling means dry brisket, no matter how good your technique is.
+No marbling means dry brisket no matter how good your technique is.
+Pick up the brisket and let it drape over your hand.
+A flexible brisket with good movement has better marbling and more connective tissue than a stiff rigid one.

 USDA Choice is fine for your first cook.
 Don’t spend extra on Prime yet.
-Learn the process first, then upgrade the meat.
+Learn the process first then upgrade the meat.
+A well executed Choice brisket beats a poorly executed Prime brisket every single time.

 Trimming — Don’t Skip This